Understanding the Ephemeral Configuration Database

 MX Series Virtual Chassis

 An MX Series Virtual Chassis does not automatically synchronize any ephemeral configuration data during a commit operation.
-As with dual Routing Engine systems, you can synchronize the data in an ephemeral instance on a per-commit or per-session basis, or you can configure an ephemeral instance to automatically synchronize its data every time the instance is committed.
-The ephemeral data is synchronized only from the primary Routing Engine on the primary device to the primary Routing Engine on the backup device.
+As with dual Routing Engine systems, you can synchronize the data in an ephemeral instance on a per-commit or per-session basis.
+You can also configure an ephemeral instance to automatically synchronize its data every time you commit the instance.
+The device synchronizes the ephemeral data only from the primary Routing Engine on the primary device to the primary Routing Engine on the backup device.

 MX Series Virtual Chassis do not, under any circumstance, synchronize ephemeral configuration data from the primary Routing Engine to the backup Routing Engine on the respective Virtual Chassis member.